What Is BIND, Or Benzodiazepine-Induced Neurological Dysfunction?

 Withdrawal vs BIND

-BIND has only recently been differentiated from benzodiazepine withdrawal.
-Withdrawal refers to removing the medication from the body, typically lasting up to 28 days.
-Symptoms range from mild to severe, including shaking, seizures, hallucinations, cramping, anxiety, and dizziness.
-It was commonly believed that the undesired effects were merely the recurrence of old ailments.
-However, new research points to a different medical situation when symptoms occur during and after quitting benzodiazepines.
+BIND is a condition that has only recently been recognized as different from traditional benzodiazepine withdrawal.
+Typically, withdrawal involves removing the drug from the body, usually lasting up to 28 days.
+Benzodiazepine withdrawal symptoms can be mild to severe, including shaking, seizures, hallucinations, cramping, anxiety, and dizziness.
+It was once thought these effects were just the return of old problems.
+However, new research shows a different situation when symptoms occur during and after stopping benzodiazepines.

 Underlying Mechanisms